-On 26 November 2008, terrorists affiliated to the Lashkar-e-Taiba attacked a series of coordinated attacks on several locations across the city of Mumbai.
+On 26 November 2008, terrorists affiliated with the Lashkar-e-Taiba attacked a series of coordinated attacks on several locations across the city of Mumbai.
 The heinous attack lasted four days and a total of 164 people were killed.
 Read more about this event for the IAS exam.

 |Get an edge over your competition in one of the toughest exams by visiting the UPSC Previous Year Question Papers page